Skekdog/Commander/README.md

 A Roblox Studio plugin, providing a simple multi-line command bar, with support for undo, saving presets and syntax highlighting.

-Includes code from [boatbomber/Highlighter](https://github.com/boatbomber/Highlighter), with modifications to fix cases of ghost lines.

 Available on the Creator Store [here](https://create.roblox.com/store/asset/18845843214).

 Free forever.